3 Genius Time-Saving Hacks That Can Give You Back 30+ Hours Each Week

 Kill your 5 AM alarm as it rings.
 Drink some water.
 Devour the silent beauty of the nascent sun.
 Splash some cold water on your face.
 Meditate for a minute or two.
 Get to work.

-The next 1-hour will beat every 4-hour stretch you’ve pulled burning the midnight oil.
+The next 1-hour will beat every 4-hour stretch you’ve pulled, burning the midnight oil.
+I’m an ex-night owl, I’d know.

-Bonus #4: Batch-complete your shallow tasks
+Bonus #4: Batch-complete your shallow tasks.

 Energy-draining deep work like coding or writing is best suited to single-tasking — with ample amounts of leisure thrown in.
+However, shallow tasks like checking emails or replying to messages are focus leeches.
+So batch them up and complete them at the end of your workday — when you’re low on energy.

 With this strategy, you’ll be able to work uninterruptedly with a rich focus on your key tasks — this is crucial since it takes a whopping 23 minutes to focus after an interruption.
+Patiently bake the cake of your deep work— only after that, sprinkle the shallow talk toppings.